RichardPy02/foodBlog/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

+Once you set your environment, to run the server locally you just need to:
+* initialize database by executing this command in ypu prompt "python manage.py migrate"
-Once you set your environment, to run the server locally you just need to run on your command prompt "python manage.py runserver" and go to http://127.0.0.1:8000/ on your browser.
+* run on your command prompt "python manage.py runserver" and go to http://127.0.0.1:8000/ on your browser.

 I hope you enjoy it ;).

 <!-- CONTRIBUTING -->